Azure/azure-sdk-for-php/README.md

 ## Wish List

-1. One common core/run-time library for `Azire SDK for PHP` and `Azure Storage for PHP`.
+1. One common core/run-time library for `Azure SDK for PHP` and `Azure Storage for PHP`.
 1. Documentation generation for docs.microsoft.com.
 1. Telemetry in the Core library